AIG completes sale of aircraft leasing unit to AerCap

-NEW YORK, May 14 (Reuters) - Insurer American International Group on Wednesday said that it had completed the sale of its aircraft leasing unit to AerCap Holdings, marking the end of years of efforts to sell International Lease Finance Corp.
+NEW YORK (Reuters) - Insurer American International Group (AIG.N) on Wednesday said that it had completed the sale of its aircraft leasing unit to AerCap Holdings (AER.N), marking the end of years of efforts to sell International Lease Finance Corp.

 The sale also marks AIG’s exit from its last non-core business, just a few years after sour derivative bets nearly wiped out the company.